rakudo/rakudo/LHF.markdown

 ## More Smart-matching
 See S03-smartmatch tests, especially array-array.t, hash-hash.t and
 so forth.

-## Implement minmax operator
-Make S03-operators/minmax.t pass
+The regex ones are probably also good candidates now.

 ## Basic IO
-the stat calls should be pretty straight-forward to port from master

-also: IO::ArgFiles, $*ARGFILES, get() and lines()
+get() and lines()

 ## Nil assignment
 my Int $b = 3;  $b = Nil;